 If you want budget DIY – try the Calcium Carbonate, Non Sanded Grout, or Plaster of Paris.
 As I stated above – I have had success with all of them.
 I first started out using the non-sanded grout.
 If I had not known about the other recipes, I would be happy just to use that as the pieces I have painted with it came out beautifully.

 Which is the best?
 They each have their merits.
 I like the Calcium Carbonate Powder the best, then the Plaster of Paris.
 I think I would use non-sanded grout on old beat up pieces that you don’t want to sand or do any priming to beforehand.
 The other versions – even the brand names, can all have wood tannins seep through the paint.
 Very old furniture usually has a lot of wood tannins in it.

 The Plaster of Paris is smoother than the grout and provides better coverage on older wood or shiny finishes than the Calcium Carbonate Powder.
-Maybe I will mix the plaster with the Calcium Carbonate Powder the next time I make a batch to see if it covers well and does not harden after a few hours.
+Maybe I will try a mix the Plaster of Paris with the Calcium Carbonate Powder the next time I make a batch to see if it covers well and produces a super hard finish.
 I see more experimenting with DIY chalk paint recipes in my future.

 DIY Chalk Paint FAQ’s